-Our three licensed therapists use the most current psychotherapeutic modalities to help students heal and grow.
+Our four masters level clinicians use the most current psychotherapeutic modalities to help students heal and grow.
 But it’s not uncommon for this serious personal growth work to take place over burgers at a local diner, during a walk in the woods, or while creaking up the mountain on a ski lift!
-The natural, relational aspects of “counseling incognito” are extremely effective for students who are “over the rapized” or otherwise therapy resistant.
+The natural, relational aspects of “counseling incognito” are extremely effective for students who are “over therapized” or otherwise therapy resistant.

 One hour per week; additional sessions as needed/requested and significant informal access to their counselor.

-Our three counselors are licensed to provide psychotherapy in New Hampshire.
+Our four masters level counselors are approved to provide psychotherapy in New Hampshire.

 Our students are diverse in terms of their counseling profile, needs, experience, and willingness to engage.
 That’s why we employ a highly individualized, highly relational approach.

 We want students to become savvy, self-directed consumers of counseling, so we entrust them with a high degree of control over their own personal growth process.

 SMART recovery support and access to local 12-step groups; on-campus recovery groups as demand dictates.

 Our therapists have training and experience in depression and anxiety, trauma, autism-spectrum, sexual and gender identity, emotional dysregulation, family systems therapy, substance abuse and SMART Recovery, motivational interviewing, process addiction, budding personality disorders, NVLD, and more.

 Only 40 minutes from Dartmouth College and Dartmouth-Hitchcock Medical Center, our students have access to some of the best medical and mental health services in the country.